2004 Ukrainian presidential election: International reactions

 The European Union made it clear that they would not recognize the election results.
 All 25 member countries summoned their ambassadors from Ukraine in order to register a sharp protest against what was seen as election fraud.
 European Commission President José Manuel Barroso warning of consequences if there is no review of the election.
 During a meeting between Putin and EU officials in the Hague, the Russian president opposed the EU reaction by saying that he was "deeply convinced that we have no moral right to push a big European state to any kind of massive disorder."

 Among EU member countries, Ukraine's western neighbors were most concerned.
 In Poland, Ukraine's largest western neighbor, politicians, the media and ordinary citizens enthusiastically supported Yushchenko and opposed the election fraud.
-Polish deputies to the European Parliament have called for giving Ukraine the prospect of future EU membership provided the country uniformed to democratic standards.
+Polish deputies to the European Parliament have called for giving Ukraine the prospect of future EU membership provided the country conformed to democratic standards.
 Western EU members are however more reluctant with the idea of Ukrainian membership in the EU, which results in Polish media accusing them of being more interested in the integration process with Turkey and maintaining good relations with Russia.

 On 25 November former Ukrainian foreign minister and a close collaborator of Yushchenko, Borys Tarasyuk delivered a speech before the Polish Sejm, urging Poland not to recognize the election result and help solve the political crisis.
 On the same day former Polish President Lech Wałęsa went to Kyiv to publicly express his support for Viktor Yushchenko.
 He was later followed by a number of Polish MPs from different parties.

 On 26 November the President of Poland Aleksander Kwaśniewski arrived in Kyiv, followed on the same day by the EU High Representative for Foreign Affairs Javier Solana and the Lithuanian president Valdas Adamkus.

 The United States government also decided not to recognize the election, and expressed dissatisfaction with the results; the outgoing US Secretary of State, Colin Powell, unequivocally stated that the result announced could not be accepted as legitimate by the United States.
 President George W. Bush and various members of Congress made statements disclosing their concern over the legitimacy of the polling.
 Prominent former Cold War hawk Zbigniew Brzezinski cast the election as opposition to renewed Russian imperialism: